Computer-Programming-B/AlienPygame/README.md

-AlienPygame
+Alien Pygame
 ===========
 One of Python's great strengths is the number of useful libraries (like Turtle graphics) that are available.
 In this assignment we will use Pygame Zero, a game making library, to make a simple alien game.

 Suggested steps to get started:
 ---------------------------------
 1. It will be easiest to do this assignment on replit.
-Start by forking this [replit](https://replit.com/@MrSimonLowell/PygameAlienBase).
+Start by forking [this replit](https://replit.com/@MrSimonLowell/AlienPygameBase).
 If you prefer to work on your Windows PC using IDLE, see the instructions below, but be warned that installing Pygame will require using the command prompt.

 Installing Pygame on a Windows PC running IDLE
 ----------------------------------------------